In Canada, each cigarette will get a warning label: 'poison in every puff'

 The move was first announced last year by Health Canada and is aimed at helping people quit the habit.
 The regulations take effect Aug.
 1 and will be phased in.
 King-size cigarettes will be the first to feature the warnings and will be sold in stores by the end of July 2024, followed by regular-size cigarettes, and little cigars with tipping paper and tubes by the end of April 2025.

-“This bold step will make health warning messages virtually unavoidable," Mental Health and Addictions Minister Carolyn Bennett announced Wednesday.
+“This bold step will make health warning messages virtually unavoidable," Mental Health and Addictions Minister Carolyn Bennett said Wednesday.

 The warnings — in English and French — include "poison in every puff,” “tobacco smoke harms children” and “cigarettes cause impotence.”